40thieves/final-year-project/src/05 - implementation/02 - data-collection.md

 }
 ```

 However, this can become complicated when using prototyped method and non-prototyped methods.
 In locally declared functions the `this` keyword loses it's reference to the class - as it's technically not part of the class.
-Fortunately Javascript provides a way of mitigating this.
+Fortunately JavaScript provides a way of mitigating this.
 The `bind` and `call` functions provide different systems for ensuring that the `this` keyword is bound to the desired reference.
 These are used in the wrapper package to maintain a consistent reference to the `this` keyword throughout the module.

 * Consistent style
 	* i.e. all code written in the same style